 If you're totally new to hosting events, you may find the following articles helpful:

-I have an event idea and I want to submit it to the Techweek’18 programme, what’s the next step?
+I have submitted an event idea to the Techweek’18 programme, what’s the next step?

 Can you tell me more about Techweek's headline events?